 Adventure and High Ropes

-Whether it's our zipline into the lake, climbing walls, Bouldering Bungalow, Giant Swing, Leap of Faith, or high ropes and low ropes elements, we want to ensure that each one of these activities are as safe as possible.
-An independent contractor, Signature Research, inspects and certifies all of our ropes courses and equipment each year to ensure that they are in proper working order.
+Whether it's our zipline into the lake, climbing walls, or high ropes and low ropes elements, we want to ensure that each one of these activities are as safe as possible.
+An independent contractor, Alpine Towers, inspects and certifies all of our ropes courses and equipment each year to ensure that they are in proper working order.
 We do extensive training with staff on course safety, and an additional independent contractor instructs and approves our staff to run these elements.

-In an effort to exceed industry standards, we installed a new state of the art high ropes course in 2016 that includes the Kong Continuos Belay System.
+In an effort to exceed industry standards, we installed a state of the art high ropes course that includes the Vertical Trek Continuous Belay System.
 This system ensures that a participant cannot unclip from any of the elements while on the course, removing the threat of operator error.